kanidm/kanidm/kanidm_book/src/integrations/ldap.md

     ../templates/kani-warning.md
     imagepath=../images
     title=Warning!
-    text=The LDAP server in Kanidm is not a full RFC compliant LDAP server.
+    text=The LDAP server in Kanidm is not a fully RFC-compliant LDAP server.
 This is intentional, as Kanidm wants to cover the common use cases - simple bind and search.
 }}